timovijn/SocialDistanceMonitor/README.md

 Downscale a video to a lower resolution.
 Run SDM for the original video and downscaled video for the exact same frames.

 The hypothesis for this experiment is that the person detection will suffer somewhat from downscaling the video, and more with decreased resolution.
 Other aspects of the SDM have no further dependency on the resolution of the clip.
-Social distance monitoring is thus expected to have decreased accuracy due to incorrect recognition of persons.
+Social distance identification is thus expected to have decreased accuracy due to incorrect recognition of persons.

 (...)